michaelboth/Takyon/README.md

 Example | Description
 --------|------------
-hello-two_sided | Transfer a simple greeting between two endpoints using send() and recv() hello-one_sided | Transfer a simple greeting between two endpoints using a one-sided read and write
+hello-two_sided | Transfer a simple greeting between two endpoints using send() and recv() hello-one_sided | Transfer a simple greeting between two endpoints using a one-sided read/write